csaito/prework/README.md

  * [x] Required: User can select from various tip percentage
  * [x] Required: User can set the default tip percentage and people count through a Setting panel
  * [x] Optional: Significantly updated UI
+ * [x] Optional: Adding custom app icon and launch screen
  * [x] Optional: Bill text field is the first responder
  * [x] Optional: App also calculates the bill amount per person, based on an user input

-Walkthrough of all user stories:
+Walkthrough of all user stories
+ Gif can be found [here](./WalkThru.gif).

 # Credits